ryjfgjl/DiLuConverter/README.md

 11. skip empty excel.
 12. skip blank row.

+Other:

+you can use Cx-Freeze to build it to a exe. python E:\Python\Project\python-excelimporter\setup.py build

 The description is so simple.
 Please email me if you have any question.